-The Sustainable Urban Watersheds Project receives two grants to support the work of students and faculty
+The Sustainable Urban Watersheds Project receives three grants to support the work of students and faculty

 Good projects with the greatest reach take time, money and passion.
 Augustana students and professors are in year seven of the Sustainable Urban Watersheds research project to improve the health of local streams.